 Why this course?
 Because finding ways to teach in a more dynamic and integrated way requires a curriculum that reflects those qualities.
-Participants in this course will develop their first Montessori plan of study on which future studies will be based.
-This course provides a foundation that integrates standards, Montessori philosophy, and site learning.
+Adult learners in this course will develop their first Montessori plan of study on which future studies will be based.
+This course provides a foundation that integrates Montessori philosophy, academic standards, and thematic study.

-Pedagogy of Place gives teachers a chance to experience real field studies within their own disciplines.
-During this class, teachers learn to design their own Experiential Courses and integrate field studies with Socratic dialogue and service projects.
+Pedagogy of Place gives adult learners a chance to experience a real field study.
+During this class, adult learners will also learn to design their own experiential courses that integrate field studies with Socratic dialogue and service projects.

 Why this course?
 We care about the things we understand.
-This course helps teachers design experiences that take the topics learned in class apply them to the world outside the classroom and to be stewards of the world all around them.
-This is one approach that really engages and excites students in the learning process.
+In well-designed field studies, adolescents take topics learned in the classroom and apply them in the real world.
+This approach engages and inspires students in ways that book-learning can’t.

-In Structure & Organization participants spend each day of the week focused on one key aspect of the structure and organization of a Montessori secondary classroom.
-Participants develop materials that they will use in their classrooms in the next school year through a student centered class structure that emphasizes research, sharing, and Socratic dialogue.
+In Structure & Organization adult learners spend each day of the week focused on one key aspect of the structure and organization of a Montessori secondary classroom.
+Adult learners develop materials that they will use in their classrooms in the next school year through a student centered class structure that emphasizes research, sharing, and Socratic dialogue.
 This course is an extension of Curriculum Development.

 This course will focus on independent study in the form of a research project that will be completed during the practicum year.

 Why this course?
 Teachers need to demonstrate their own excitement and curiosity about learning, delve into their own questions about classroom practice, and be prepared to help students learn to do research as an aid to engaging the learning process.

-Courses from Summer 1 are pre-requisites.
-Participants in the practicum receive two site visits, one video consultation, supervision in coaching, and attend the two weekend practicum intensives.
+Courses from Summer 1 are prerequisites.
+Adult learners in the practicum year receive two site visits, one video consultation, supervision, and coaching.
+They will also attend the fall and winter intensives.